Australian ska: Beginnings

 The first Australian ska band was Adelaide-based band The Jumpers, which formed in 1979.
 Other early Australian ska bands included Sydney bands Allniters, The Hangovers and Itchy Feet (led by vocalist Tim Freedman, who went on to form the commercially successful band The Whitlams) and Melbourne bands Strange Tenants, No Nonsense and Loonee Tunes.
 The Allniters, No Nonsense and Strange Tenants were the most high-profile Australian ska bands of this era. with the Allniters and No Nonsense both gaining Australian chart success.

-The first ska bands in Australia included The Letters, formed in Melbourne in 1979, featuring founding member of Strange Tenants, John Holmes; Melbourne band, Noisy Neighbours.
+The first ska bands in Australia included The Letters, formed in Melbourne in 1979, featuring founding member of Strange Tenants, John Holmes with Les Toft, Shane Whiteside and Mark Egerton; and Melbourne band, Noisy Neighbours.
 Both bands played in most main independent venues in Melbourne, often together.
 Melbourne band No Nonsense emerged from an early ska band called Dicky Moron and the Rude Boys, which had a name change from Dicky Moron and the Four Skins.
 Both bands were fronted by lead singer Richard Bruce.
 Using band members's recollections, a Premier Artists running sheet, newspaper gig guide advertising, it can be stated with confidence that No Nonsense's first gig was supporting Melbourne band Alice and the Alligators at the Turf Club Hotel, Ararat on Saturday 17 October 1981.
 Strange Tenants first gig was on the 7th November 1981 at Lygon street Festa, Carlton.
 Loonee Tunes formed soon after in 1982.

 In 1987, the Newcastle-based band The Pork Hunts appeared on the scene, soon changing their name to The Porkers.
 They spent more than 20 years touring and recording many albums, the most recent of which, This is The Porkers, was released in 2007.